SakSal-tech/investment-api/ERRORS.md

 **Solution:**
 Cleaned up import statements and fixed misplaced imports and syntax errors.

-**Error:**
-Confusion about the difference between updatedAt and lastUpdated fields.

-**Solution:**
-Clarified that updatedAt (inherited from Portfolio) is the standard JPA auditing field, while lastUpdated (if present) is a custom field.
-Recommended using only updatedAt for consistency unless a custom string is needed.

-All tests are now passing and the codebase is clean.

----

 ## My Errors and Solutions (September 1–2, 2025)

 **Error:**